Multiple jeopardy: Multiple jeopardy and the matrix of domination

 The matrix of domination refers to the theory that oppression as a result of differences in race, class, gender, sexual orientation, religion, and age, are all interconnected, despite all being in different categories.
 It is often recognized incorrectly by scholars by prioritizing one form of injustice while ignoring the others.
-Dr. Deborah K. King, inspired by the works of bell hooks, sought to avoid this when she coined the term multiple jeopardy.
+Inspired by the works of bell hooks, King sought to avoid this when she coined the term multiple jeopardy.
 She proposes that the multiple inequalities some people face is not expanded through quantity, but by quality.
 She did not argue that inequalities are all discriminated equally.
 King is critiquing "single-identity" politics and feminists that rank oppressions.

 Multiple jeopardy is related to the matrix of domination.
 By recognizing the multiple consequences of homophobia and heterosexism for lesbians and gay men, King's multi-jeopardy theory provides a deeper comprehension of the matrix of domination.
-This term, used by Patricia Hill Collins, refers to how each prejudice intersects and overlap with one another just as an inseparable link, creating an interlocking system of oppression.
+This term, used by Patricia Hill Collins, refers to how each prejudice intersects and overlaps to form an inseparable link, creating an interlocking system of oppression.
 In the United States, domination can be seen in institutions such as schools, employment, housing, the government, and other social elements.
 The domination of the superior group affects those who are/have been socially oppressed due to the factors that have historically caused them disadvantages.
 The idea of multiple jeopardy feeds into the concept of the matrix of domination because it is these multiple factors - gender, race, sex, class, religion and other social/cultural identities - that have historically caused many disadvantages for certain groups of people.

+Quantified data supporting the multiple jeopardy theory

+Studies have documented the cumulative impact of multiple forms of discrimination on individuals with intersecting minority identities.
+A research in 2015 by Catherine E. Harnois, based on survey data from Western Europe, found that individuals holding multiple minority statuses reported experiencing discrimination across multiple social categories, such as race, gender, and socio-economic status, more frequently than those with a single minority status.
+This data supports the multiple jeopardy theory, which suggests that intersecting identities may correlate with increased experiences of discrimination.

+A study in 2024 by André Ndobo and colleagues focusing on unemployed older women, another group with multiple marginalized identities, also observed an increase in psychological distress and self-esteem issues among those experiencing multiple forms of discrimination compared to individuals reporting single-status discrimination.
+This research highlights that individuals facing compounded discrimination may employ additional coping strategies, aligning with theories that suggest compounded negative effects associated with multiple jeopardy.